Nursing and Midwifery Council – NMC regulatory investigations

 Our hopes, our Trust

 After Jessica’s injury, from a families perspective, all we ever asked for concerning Jessica’s treatment and care was the truth.
 We asked Ipswich Hospital, who themselves concluded Jessica’s incident was a serious incident requiring investigation (SIRI).
 This was back in 2015, we asked the Trust to conduct further independent investigations because their initial investigation was judged to narrow.
-The Trust lacked the professional curiosity to further explore key lines of enquiry.
-Whilst the SI may have uncovered some aspects of the medical management of the care of Jessica, a large number of areas remained unexplored.
+The Trust lacked professional curiosity to further explore key lines of enquiry.
+Whilst the SIRI may have uncovered some aspects of the medical management of the care of Jessica, a large number of areas remained unexplored.

 Dame Clare Marx

 “Although there already a great many processes ongoing.
 As a Trust, we have not as yet done enough to understand this case which has had such a profound effect on the patient and her family.
 We should now express that to the family and explain what we intend to do to put that right.”